fostroll/junky/doc/README_DATASETS.md

 ds = BertDataset.load(file_path, (model, tokenizer)):
 ```
 Load the `BertDataset` object from **file_path**.
 You should specify **model**
-and **tokenizer** that you used during object's creation (or received from the
+and **tokenizer** that you used during object creation (or received from the
 `.save()` method).

 **NB:** Really, without `ds.model` and `ds.tokenizer`, `BertDataset` is almost
 empty.
-It's easier to create the object from scratch then bother with all
+It's easier to create the object from scratch, and then bother with all
 those `save` / `load` / `clone` actions.

 ```python